Tattoos, Henna and Breastfeeding

 Getting a New Tattoo

-If you are breastfeeding and considering getting a tattoo, the biggest concerns are the possibility of a skin infection, blood infection or an allergic reaction.
+If you are nursing and considering getting a tattoo, the biggest concerns are the possibility of a skin infection, blood infection or an allergic reaction.
 You may want to wait until your child is at least one year old.
 Your body needs time to heal from birth.
 And it is harder for your body to heal a tattoo while it is also working to produce milk.
 Waiting until after your child’s first birthday means that your child is no longer primarily dependent on your milk for nutrition.
-Most tattoo artists will not knowingly tattoo someone who is pregnant or breastfeeding for liability reasons.
+Most tattoo artists will not knowingly tattoo someone who is pregnant or nursing for liability reasons.
 Waiting until your child is completely weaned is the safest option.

 Having a Tattoo Removed